edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 distinción entre productor y consumidor debe aplicarse para que la circulación puede ser controlada.
 Sólo la jerarquía y la autoridad deben tener acceso privilegiado.

-The absurd and reductionist idea that we are to conceive of society itself as a marketplace is born from the imagination of capitalism, a paradise for the extortionist and the bookmaker.
-The means of imposing the relations of the marketplace on all of society is provided by the state.
-The state’s traditional role of mediating between the classes on behalf of the ruling class depends on its territorial sovereignty.
-The state's ability to impose control on the network economy depends on the fact that the participants mostly interact within the state’s boundaries.
-Once the network expands beyond the state it has the potential to become a threat to the state itself, by undermining the territorially-based capture of value.

 La idea absurda y reduccionista de que debemos concebir a la sociedad misma como un mercado nace de la imaginación del capitalismo, un paraíso para los